Pollution from Waste Incinerators in the U.S. in Relation to Regional Variations in Autism Prevalence

-According to both a national survey10 and a 2011 study reporting research by health departments of three states, about 8% of U.S. infants at birth already have mercury levels exceeding the EPA’s relatively-safe Reference Dose.11 It is very likely that there would be even higher exposures among many infants and children downwind from the waste incinerators whose locations are shown in Figure 1 above.
+According to both a national survey10 and a 2011 study reporting research by health departments of three states, about 8% of U.S. infants already have mercury levels exceeding the EPA’s relatively-safe Reference Dose at birth.11 It is very likely that there would be even higher exposures among many infants and children downwind from the waste incinerators whose locations are shown in Figure 1 above.

 Section 3: Other pollutants in incinerator emissions that could also contribute to autism prevalence:

-Reports from earlier years have likely reflected a false impression of low levels of PCBs in incinerator emissions.
-According to the 2006 EPA document on sources of releases of dioxin-like compounds, "The development of more sensitive analytical methodologies has enabled researchers in recent years to detect dioxin-like PCB congeners in the stack gases and fly ash from full-scale and pilot-scale MWCs" (municipal waste combustors/incinerators11i) (citing studies from 1993, 1994 and 2001)11h Since these methods of detecting PCBs in stack gases from waste incinerators were first being made known in the mid-1990's, it is reasonable that it would be another several years before the new methods would be sufficiently accepted and disseminated to allow their use in the EPA's required reporting; see below the suddenly large stack emissions of PCBs reported for the year 2000.
-(Although "point" air emissions are also mentioned below, it was new methods of analyzing emissions from waste incinerators that apparently made the difference between reports of 0 and a report of 2,497 kg of PCBs in U.S. air emissions.)
+Reports from earlier years may have given a false impression of low levels of PCBs in incinerator emissions.
+According to the 2006 EPA document on sources of releases of dioxin-like compounds, "The development of more sensitive analytical methodologies has enabled researchers in recent years to detect dioxin-like PCB congeners in the stack gases and fly ash from full-scale and pilot-scale MWCs" (municipal waste combustors/incinerators11i) (citing studies from 1993, 1994 and 2001)11h Since these methods of detecting PCBs in stack gases from waste incinerators were first being made known in 1993 and 1994, it is reasonable that it would be another several years before the new methods would be sufficiently accepted and disseminated to allow their use in the EPA's required reporting; see (below) the suddenly large reports of stack or point air emissions of PCBs for the year 2000.
+(Although some of these emissions may be from other industrial sources as well as incineration, it was new methods of analyzing emissions from waste incinerators that appear to have made the difference between reports of 0 and a report of 2,497 kg of PCBs in U.S. air emissions.)

-Notice the "Stack or point air emissions" entry (2,497 kilograms, or 2.75 U.S. tons) for the year 2000.
+Notice the "Stack or point air emissions" figure (2,497 kilograms, or 2.75 U.S. tons of PCBs) for the year 2000.
 Then note below the significant effects that 5.6-microgram doses of PCB have been found to have on developing monkeys.
 (5.6 micrograms = one fifth of one millionth of an ounce.)

 Doses of about 5.6 micrograms per day of a PCB-containing product were administered to infant monkeys for the first 20 weeks after birth, in a study published in 1999; these exposures were with a mixture "representative of PCBs contained in human breast milk" and at a level considered to be safe by the Canadian Health Protection Branch.11e The whole-blood PCB levels of exposed monkeys at the end of the 20-week exposure were "toward the low end of results from the general human population," according to the authors.

 But with the great increases that have taken place since then in breastfeeding for six months or more,11k average infant PCB levels could very possibly have come to significantly exceed those of the general population in more recent years (see this chart and reference 11m).
-And certainly many thousands of individual infants' PCB levels would be far above those of the general population.
-Therefore the adverse effects of postnatal PCB exposures on developing children could often be significantly greater currently than as were found in the Rice study, described above.
+And certainly many tens of thousands of individual infants' PCB levels would be far above those of the general population.
+Therefore the adverse neurodevelopmental effects of postnatal PCB exposures on developing children could often be much greater currently, compared with the effects found in the Rice study, described above.

-The 2,497 kilograms (2.75 tons) of PCBs reported as being released to the air in the U.S. in a single year, mainly from incineration (Figure 2 and accompanying text, above), are sufficient to make over 456 billion doses of the approximate size administered in Rice study discussed above; such doses, ingested daily over a 20-week postnatal period, led to observable adverse effects in the neurological development of monkeys.
-Clearly, the effects of those tons of airborne PCBs would be expected to be greatest among people (including infants) living in the regions where the most incineration takes place; that is fully compatible with what appears to have actually turned out to be the case, as shown in Section 1.
+The 2,497 kilograms (2.75 tons) of PCBs reported as being released in one year to the air in the U.S. mainly from incineration (Figure 2 and text above it) are sufficient to make over 446 billion doses of the approximate size administered in the Rice study discussed above;11n such extremely small doses (a fifth of one millionth of an ounce), ingested daily over a 20-week postnatal period, led to observable adverse effects in the neurological development of monkeys.
+The effects of the tons of airborne PCBs would be expected to be greatest among people (including infants) living in the regions where the most incineration takes place; that is fully compatible with what appears to have actually occurred, as shown in Section 1.